 In the CNS, serotonin processing occurs in several ways.
 Upon neuronal depolarization, there is a release of serotonin into the synaptic cleft.
 It can bind to either postsynaptic serotonin receptors (5-HT receptors) or presynaptic serotonin autoreceptors.

 Serotonin originating from enterochromaffin cells is released into the portal circulation and undergoes rapid elimination from the plasma by way of uptake into platelets and liver metabolism.
-Serotonin transporters on the platelet membrane and enterochromaffin cells function to uptake serotonin into those cells.
-Serotonin that escapes uptake and liver metabolism reaches the lung, where it then undergoes metabolism.
+Serotonin transporters on the platelet membrane, and enterochromaffin cells function to uptake serotonin into those cells.
+Serotonin escapes uptake, and liver metabolism reaches the lung, where it then undergoes metabolism.

-Serotonin, is a direct-acting neurotransmitter, is commonly stored in presynaptic vesicles.
+Serotonin is a direct-acting neurotransmitter that is commonly stored in presynaptic vesicles.
 Upon activation of the nerve by adjacent nerve impulses, serotonin is released into the synaptic cleft, where it can bind to postsynaptic receptors.
 These postsynaptic serotonin receptors, also known as 5-hydroxytryptamine receptors, either act as G-couple protein receptors or ligand-gated ion channels.
 This activation ultimately allows activation of a second intracellular messenger cascade producing either an excitatory or inhibitory response.

 An estimated 90% of the serotonin in the human body is stored in enterochromaffin cells located in the gastrointestinal tract.
 Upon luminal and basolateral secretion, the compound is absorbed by circulating platelets.
 Once activated, serotonin functions to mobilize intestinal contraction and direction via the stimulation of myenteric neurons.
 Although only 10% of serotonin is produced by neurons located in the central nervous system, it is for its function in the brain for which it is better known.
 The various functions of serotonin in the central nervous system include sleep, hunger, mood, memory, and learning management.